Darq: Development and release

-In August 2019, Marhulets claimed on a Reddit post that he had rejected twelve offers from major publishers for Darq as they contained terms he deemed unfavorable, with some publishers wanting up to a 80% cut of the profits as well as rights to the intellectual property of Darq.
+In August 2019, Marhulets claimed on a Reddit post that he had rejected twelve offers from major publishers for Darq as they contained terms he deemed unfavorable, with some publishers wanting up to an 80% cut of the profits as well as rights to the intellectual property of Darq.
 Marhulets eventually accepted a publishing offer from Feardemic, a subsidiary of Bloober Team SA, as the game's publisher.
 Marhulets also disclosed that an Epic Games representative approached him about an exclusivity deal for the Epic Games Store, three days after a promotional trailer was released which revealed the Steam launch date for Darq, where Epic would provide funding support on the condition that Darq was to be withdrawn from being sold on Steam for a period of one year.
 Marhulets declined the offer as he felt that withdrawing the game from a Steam launch soon after announcing its impending arrival on the service would damage the credibility of his studio, because an important aspect of the fundraising efforts for Darq was a pledge for its release on Steam, and that the game was apparently wishlisted by a large number of Steam users.
 Marhulet's post on the gaming subreddit went on to hit the front page, and subsequently settled among Reddit's most upvoted posts of all time.

 Darq was released as a digital rights management-free game on Steam and GOG.com on August 15, 2019.
 On August 25, 2019, Marhulets announced that additional levels would be released later in 2019 as free downloadable content (DLC).
 Darq: Complete Edition, which includes the base game and all DLC, was released on December 4, 2020, for Xbox One, PlayStation 4 and PC storefronts.
 Owners of the original PC version of Darq received a free upgrade to the Complete Edition following its launch.
 Darq: Complete Edition was released on March 18, 2021, for the Nintendo Switch, and on March 25, 2021, for PlayStation 5 and Xbox Series X with free upgrades for owners of the prior console generation versions of the game.
 Although Darq was initially denied a store spot following the breakdown of negotiations between Epic Games and Unfold Games in 2019, Darq: The Complete Edition was eventually released on the Epic Games Store on October 28, 2021, where it was offered as a complimentary download for one week upon its debut.
 The payout from Epic Games to Unfold Games for the giveaway would help fund the studio's next project, which is said to be much larger in scope than Darq.
 Marhulets announced that he intended to donate all sales revenue for Darq generated through the Epic Games Store to charitable organizations such as the Gamers Outreach Foundation.